aws/eks-distro/development/kops/README.md

 ```

 ### 4. Wait for the Cluster
 It may take a while for the cluster.
-You can use this script to wait for
+You can use the `cluster_waith.sh`
+script to wait for the cluster to be ready.
+Once the cluster is ready this
-the cluster and apply the AWS IAM authenticator when it comes up.
+script will add the AWS IAM authenticator.
 ```bash
 ./cluster_wait.sh
 ```

-After that your cluster is ready to use.
+When the script completes, your cluster is ready to use.

 ## Verify Your Cluster is Running EKS-D